It was 1982, and Edinburgh was furious.

 “Live by the sword and die by the sword.
 I regret losing my job, but I only worked for Sky because I love darts and that’s not going to change,” he told the Telegraph.
 Bristow never stopped saying it how he saw it.
 His brash, unapologetic style both ruffled feathers and won hearts.

-It was an incredible shock when he died on Thursday evening at the age of 60.
-It was no surprise how he spent his final hours.
+It was an incredible shock when he died two years ago today. at the age of 60.
+It was no surprise how he spent his final hours – visiting Liverpool to watch the Premier League Darts.
 Enjoying the sport which owes so much of its success to him, and spending time with friends and admirers.
 His passing was felt not just in darts, but far beyond.
 Bristow was a British sporting icon.
 Even in Scotland, where he received so much stick over the years, he will be remembered fondly.

-He leaves behind his wife, Jane, his two children, and legions of darts fans whose lives he impacted in ways he may never have realised.
+He was survived by his wife, Jane, his two children, and legions of darts fans whose lives he impacted in ways he may never have realised.

 It is with great sadness that we bring you the news that five-time World Champion Eric Bristow has passed away, aged 60.